Dunyaalselvi/ATMsystem/README.md

 Installation Instructions:

--Clone this repository
+- Clone this repository
--Navigate to the project directory
+- Navigate to the project directory
--Compile the code
+- Compile the code